 What must be changed to stop climate change?

 The first and most impactful thing that we can do to mitigate climate change is to stop using carbon-producing fossil fuels like coal, oil, and natural gas.
 There must be more focus on the adoption of clean, renewable sources of energy.
 To do this, we need to promote innovations in renewable technologies and reward widespread adoption.
-National Geographic recommends planting trees which could help with CO2 absorption rates and take us out of the vicious cycle that we’re currently in.
+National Geographic recommends planting trees (and actually maintaining them), which could help with CO2 absorption rates and take us out of the vicious cycle that we’re currently in.

-Kimberly Nicholas, associate professor of sustainability science at the Lund University Centre for Sustainability Studies in Sweden, spoke to the BBC about the issue.
+Kimberly Nicholas, associate professor of sustainability science at the Lund University Centre for Sustainability Studies in Sweden, spoke to the The BBC about the issue.
 According to her, humanity would need to cut CO2 emissions by nearly 45 percent before the end of the next decade, in order to make any meaningful progress.
 There is still a chance, but we need to work hard and fast.